MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/infoprotect-tutorial-step1.md

 > [!NOTE]
 >Even if the Azure Rights Management service is activated for your tenant, complete this step to confirm the activation status.
 The instructions include signing in to the Azure portal and creating the Azure Information Protection blade, so that you are ready for step 2.

-When the Azure Rights Management service is activated, you can protect your organization's most sensitive documents and emails, and track how protected documents are used when you share them with others.
+When the Azure Rights Management service is activated, you can protect your organization's most sensitive documents and emails.
+You can also track how these protected documents are used when you share them with others.

 There are different ways that you can activate protection.
 You can use PowerShell and the admin portals.
 But for this tutorial, we use the Azure portal, which is where you also configure labels for users.